trueos/pcbsd/src-qt5/docs/update.rst

 The PC-BSD® update mechanism provides several safeguards to ensure that updating the operating system or its software is a low-risk operation.
 Beginning with version 10.1.1, the following steps occur automatically during an update:

-* the update automatically creates a copy of the current operating system, known as a snapshot or boot environment, and mounts that snapshot in the background.
+* the update automatically creates a copy of the current operating system, known as a snapshot or boot environment (BE), and mounts that snapshot in the background.
 All of the updates then occur in the snapshot.
 This means that you can safely continue to use your system while it is updating as no changes are being made to the operating system or any of the applications currently in use.
 Instead, all changes are being made to the mounted copy.

+.. note:: if the system is getting low on disk space and there is not enough space to create a new BE, the update will fail with a message indicating that there is not enough space to perform the update.

 * while the update is occurring, and until you reboot after the update, you won't be able to use AppCafe® to manage software.
 This is a safety measure to prevent package conflicts.
 Also, the system shutdown and restart buttons will be greyed out until the update is complete and the system is ready for reboot.
 Should a power